katesalazar/minia/minia.md

-`unknown` is quite different from `nothing`, as it is the not definitive, repairable, absence of known type, due to partial or full ignorance, or due to missing details for any other reason.
+`unknown` is quite different from `nothing`, as it is the not definitive, repairable, absence of known type, due to partial or full ignorance of (theoretically) rectifiable detail or part or circumstance, or due to missing details for any other reason.
 `unknown` is a type of `something`ness, as the quality of `unknown` requires the existence of `something` for that to be `unknown`.